SkygearIO/skygear-doc/content/js/geolocation.md

 photoQuery.addDescendingByDistance('location', reference);
 ```

-## Retrieve record that contains distance to a reference point
+## Querying distance from record geolocation column to given reference point

 You can utilize transient fields.
 Please read more about transient and eager
 loading in the [Queries](/js/guide/query#relational-query) section.